4-H Youth Development

 The Cloverbuds program provides an excellent opportunity for children to reach their highest potential because early life experiences, even subtle ones, affect future development.

-If you have any Cloverbuds Club or Cloverbuds Camp questions, please feel free to contact Staci Thrasher, by e-mail: staci.newsom@uky.edu or call the Fleming Co.
+If you have any Cloverbuds Club questions, please feel free to contact Staci Thrasher, by e-mail: staci.newsom@uky.edu or call the Fleming Co.
 Extension Office at (606) 845-4641

 Program Year logo 2024